-As the most diverse city in the country, you can find every type of food here you’d ever want.
-But that, plus the sprawl of the city, can make it tough to decide where to eat - whether you live here and want a really excellent dinner, or you’re visiting for work and only have one or two meals to make your trip count.
+There are more than 12,000 restaurants in Houston.
+And as the most diverse city in the country, you can basically find every type of food here that you’d ever want.
+But that can also make it tough to decide where to eat - whether you live here and want a really excellent dinner, or you’re visiting for work and only have one or two meals to make your trip count.
 That’s where we come in.

 Here you’ll find our recommendations for where to eat and drink in Houston.
-We’ve included everything from the best group dinner spot in The Heights to some of our all-time favorite places for classic Tex-Mex.
-This is our first Houston guide, but expect more coverage from The Infatuation in 2018.
+We’ve included everything from the best date spots to some of our favorites for Tex-Mex, barbecue, and Vietnamese, along with all of the new restaurants you should know about.

 All restaurants featured on The Infatuation are selected by our editorial team.
-The Houston City Guide is presented by the Premier Rewards Gold Card from American Express.
-Click here to learn more about the benefits you get from paying with a Premier Rewards Gold Card while dining out.
+The Houston City Guide is presented by the American Express ® Gold Card.
+Click here to learn more about the benefits and rewards you get from paying with the Amex Gold Card while dining out.

 THE NEW-ISH SPOTS EVERYONE’S TALKING ABOUT